iancze/iancze.github.io/content/courses/astro589/lectures/03-fourier-transform-II/index.md

 ### Convolutional kernels

-Now that we've developed our understanding of band-limited functions, sampling, and restoration, let's circle back to our discussion on transfer functions and convolutional kernels.
+Now that we've developed our understanding of band-limited functions, sampling, and restoration, let's make one more point about interpolation and convolutional kernels.

 We just said that in order to restore a continuous function from a set of samples, we needed to do sinc-interpolation.
 What happens if we do one of the more commonly used forms of interpolation, like nearest neighbor or linear?